John. M. Westwood * whistle maker b.1856 – d. 1886

 Excerpt from 1973 Directory.Westwood made whistle which later became the model identified with S. Auld whistles.

-A pause here for a round pea whistle Stamped ‘W’ on top, Which seems as it may well be one of Westwood’s earlier whistles.
-A Round Pea whistle Machined from one rode, with hand cut pea and a wooden fipple, It has no loop hole. ( Take a look at the top of the last one here stamped J Christie )
+A pause here for a round pea whistle Stamped ‘W’ on top, Which seems as it may well be one of Westwood’s earlier whistles, In fact it seems to be an earlier work by James Westwood the father who was an Brass and Iron moulder, A Round Pea whistle Machined from one rode, with hand cut pea and a wooden fipple, It has no loop hole.
+It may well had been made by him in the 1850s 1860s. ( Take a look at the top of the last one here stamped J Christie )

 In about 1875 – 6 He formed the GLOBE BRASS FOUNDRY at 248 Gallowgate St. with Samuel Auld advertised as AULD & WESTWOOD the partnership dissolved May 77 and signed Oct.
 77 after about two years of making whistles together .

-Auld stayed at 240 Gallowgate, Andrew Westwood ( John’s Brother ) also stayed there for a while as a Brass Founder & Gas Fitter,
+While Auld moved to 240 Gallowgate when the partnership dissolved, Andrew Westwood stayed there ( At 248) for a while as a Brass Founder & Gas Fitter,

-John Westwood continued on his own and in 1883 on 46 West-muir, Parkhead Glasgow. ( Home at 22 Gray Lane.)
+John Westwood continued on his own and in 1882 he is on 46 West-muir, Parkhead Glasgow. ( Home at 22 Gray Lane with his dad.)

 And the whistles to come will be entwined in the article with some being in question as to who designed and made; Westwood / Auld & Westwood /or later by one of them .